 Fr.
 Julio Giulietti, S.J. has guided many Loyola Experience pilgrimages with great success.
-He is a seasoned retreat director in Ignatian Spirituality and a Research Fellow at Georgetown University with a focus on Southeast Asia.
+He is a seasoned retreat director in Ignatian Spirituality and a Research Fellow at the Georgetown University Berkley Center for Religion, Peace and World Affairs, with a focus on Southeast Asia.
 He was the coordinator of the Myanmar Leadership Institute and founded the Loyola Vietnam Centre.
 He has previously served as president of Wheeling Jesuit University, as director of Boston College Center for Ignatian Spirituality, and as director of Georgetown University’s Center for Intercultural Education and Development.
 He brings a wealth of spiritual insight to our pilgrimage experience.

-We begin the day with a visit to the Catacombs of Santa Priscilla with a prayer service.
-We return to the hotel, free for lunch and afternoon touring.
-In the late afternoon we meet for the liturgy at the Gesu, the main Jesuit church in Rome and the prototype of baroque churches, which the Jesuits built in Europe, India and South America.
-We visit the burial site of St. Ignatius and the original restored rooms of Ignatius where he wrote the Constitutions of the Society, and governed the new Jesuit Order for 17 years.
-We will have a Roman dinner at Da Giovanni’s near our hotel.
-B/D
+After breakfast, we proceed to the Gesu, the main Jesuit church in Rome and the prototype of baroque churches which the Jesuits built in Europe, India and South America.
+Fr.
+Julio will speak on Ignatian spirituality with a visit to the burial site of St. Ignatius and the original restored rooms of Ignatius, where he wrote the Constitutions of the Society, and governed the new Jesuit Order for 17 years.
+Afterwards, we celebrate the Eucharist with lunch at a nearby restaurant.
+Evening free.
+B/L

 NOTE: While no changes are anticipated, there my be unforeseen occasions when certain alterations become necessary to this itinerary, either due to changes in airline schedules or for other reasons.
 All Masses are subject to local church schedules and substitution with alternate Mass sites if churches mentioned are not available